aliirfaan/laravel-simple-audit-log/README.md

 ### Custom model

-You have have additional requirements for our audit logs.
-In this case, you can add columns using migation and use a custom model to use your new columns.
+If you have have additional requirements for our audit logs, you can add columns using migation and use a custom model to use your new columns.

 Add your custom model to the configuration file.